gogomillan/shell_v2/README.md

     + setenv
-        + Initialize a new environment variable, or modify an existing one +Command syntax: setenv VARIABLE VALUE
+        + Initialize a new environment variable, or modify an existing one
+        + Command syntax: setenv VARIABLE VALUE
-Should print something on stderr on failure
+        + Should print something on stderr on failure
     + unsetenv
-Remove a environment variable
++Remove a environment variable
 Command syntax: unsetenv VARIABLE
 Should print something on stderr on failure